-The UKCTOCS87 and U.K. Pilot93 trial included intervention arms that compared CA-125 screening to no screening (Table 5).
-Although both of the trials used an initial CA-125 screening test to determine followup, the U.K. Pilot study used a single cutpoint to refer participants to further evaluation (CA-125 \ge 30 u/ml), and the UKCTOCS used the ROCA algorithm98 to triage intermediate and high CA-125 ROCA results for repeat screening and ultrasound.
-(This ROCA CA-125 screening arm was described as multimodal screening in the UKCSTOCS trial publications.)
-In the UKCTOCS ovarian cancer mortality in the intervention arm and control arm was similar (IG: 0.32% versus CG: 0.35%) and in survival analysis was 2.9 ovarian cancer deaths per 10,000 person-years in the intervention group and 3.3 ovarian cancer deaths per 10,000 person-years in the control group.
-This difference was not statistically significant based on a priori statistical testing with a Cox proportional hazards model (HR = 0.89 [95% CI, 0.74 to 1.08]).87
+The UKCTOCS92 and U.K. Pilot98 trial included intervention arms that compared CA-125 screening to no screening (Table 5).
+Although both of the trials used an initial CA-125 screening test to determine followup, the U.K. Pilot study used a single cutpoint level to refer participants to further evaluation (CA-125 \ge 30 u/ml), and the UKCTOCS used the ROCA algorithm103 to triage intermediate and high CA-125 ROCA results for repeat screening and ultrasound.
+The ROCA CA-125 screening arm was described as multimodal screening in the UKCTOCS trial publications, and included a standard protocol for all followup screening tests.
+The ROCA algorithm is more complex than single cutpoint CA-125 testing approaches because it incorporates changes in CA-125 changes over time for individual women.
+In the UKCTOCS, ovarian cancer mortality (calculated to include peritoneal cancers) in the intervention arm and control arm was similar (IG: 0.32% versus CG: 0.35%) and in survival analysis was 2.9 ovarian cancer deaths per 10,000 person-years in the intervention group and 3.3 ovarian cancer deaths per 10,000 person-years in the control group.
+This difference was not statistically significant based on a Cox proportional hazards model (HR = 0.89 [95% CI, 0.74 to 1.08]).92

-The smaller U.K. Pilot93 trial (n = 21,935) was designed to assess feasibility and performance of screening and was not powered to test mortality differences.
-There were 9 ovarian cancer deaths in the intervention group (0.08%) and 18 in the no-screening comparison group (0.16%); the difference was not statistically significant e (RR 0.5 [95% CI, 0.22 to 1.11]).
+The smaller U.K. Pilot98 trial (n = 21,935) was designed to assess feasibility and performance of screening and was not powered to test mortality differences.
+There were 9 ovarian cancer deaths in the intervention group (0.08%) and 18 in the no-screening comparison group (0.16%); the difference was not statistically significant e (RR 0.50 [95% CI, 0.22 to 1.11]).
 A statistically significant difference in survival between women with index cancers in the IG and the CG was observed when computed from the date of randomization (IG median 72.9 months, CG median 41.8 months; p=.01).
 This finding was based on a small number of events, and only 6 of 16 index cancers identified in the intervention arm were screen detected.
 Survival in the control group noted by the study authors as being unusually poor.